Mozambique: Transport Operators Angered By Fuel Price Rise

-Maputo — The Mozambican Federation of Road Transport Operators (Fematro) has threatened that its Maputo members may pull their vehicles off the roads, unless they receive help from the government, reports Wednesday's issue of the independent newssheet "Mediafax".
+The Federation of Road Transport Operators (Fematro) has threatened that its Maputo members may pull their vehicles off the roads, unless they receive help from the government, reports the newssheet "Mediafax" on 25 May.

 Interviewed by the paper, Fematro chairperson Castigo Nhamane said transport operators in the Greater Maputo Metropolitan Area could not continue to operate with the current costs of transport.
 He urged the government to find mechanisms that would make transport a viable business.

-He was speaking after a meeting with Maputo operators which discussed the position to be taken towards the latest increase in fuel prices.
-As of Tuesday, the price of diesel rose by 11.3 per cent, and that of petrol by 7.6 per cent.
+Nhamane was speaking after a meeting with Maputo operators which discussed the position to be taken towards the latest increase in fuel prices.
+As of 24 May, the price of diesel rose by 11.3 per cent and petrol by 7.6 per cent.

 Even before this increase, "the situation was extremely bad", said Nhamane.
-Operators had been allowed to put up their fares by two meticais (3.1 US cents, at the current exchange rate) in January, but that had all been devoured by subsequent increases in fuel prices.
+Operators had been allowed to put up their fares by two meticais (3.1 US cents) in January, but that had all been devoured by subsequent increases in fuel prices.
 He accused the government of "a lack of will" to understand the real situation of the transport business.

 In addition to the fuel price rises, the operators also protested at the costs of other inputs. such as batteries and oils, and of the tolls now being charged along the Maputo Ring Road.